United Kingdom cost-of-living crisis: 2024–2025 inflationary wave

-Inflation only remained at the target briefly and had returned to 3% by the end of 2024, with living costs remaining elevated.
-While theft in general remained far lower than its peak in the early 1990s, shoplifting has continued to increase rapidly.
+Inflation remained at the target only briefly and had returned to 3% by the end of 2024, with living costs still elevated.
+While theft in general remained far lower than its peak in the early 1990s, shoplifting continued to increase rapidly.
 A 20% increase in 2024 led to a record high for shoplifting, seen particularly among older demographics.

 April 2025 was nicknamed "awful April" by several media outlets, noting above-inflation increases in many household bills, chiefly water and energy.
 These bill increases included an average 26.1% increase in water and sewage bills, the fastest increase since the late 1980s.
 Inflation reached 3.8% in July 2025, far lower than the 11.1% seen in October 2022 but still above the 2% target.
-It is expected to reach 4% in September.
-Food inflation in particular was at 4.9% in July 2025, which is particularly problematic for low income households.
+It was expected to reach 4% in September, but remained at 3.8% for three consecutive months, before falling to 3.6% in October 2025.
+Food inflation was at 4.9% in July 2025, which is particularly problematic for low-income households.

+2026

+Increasing energy bills contributed to an annual inflation rate of almost 3%.

+Job vacancies declined from 706,000 to 702,000 in the three months to August 2026.
+The number of workers on company payrolls also edged down, largely reflecting job losses in the retail and hospitality sectors.
+According to Liz McKeown, the ONS director of economic statistics, vacancies remain at their lowest level outside the pandemic period for more than a decade, with smaller businesses continuing to cite rising labour costs as a factor weighing on hiring decisions.